-3 A Word on Change
+2.5 A Word on Change

-In general PLM systems may be concisely characterized by having "lossless change methods".
+In general, PLM systems may be concisely characterized by having "lossless change methods".
 This term captures the following concepts:

-- Nothing is ever deleted - Every change is auditable (why, who, what, and when) - Ideally, you should be able to query the state of the PLM system at any time in the past and see: - \circ \quad What was current and approved at that time - What was proposed or pending at that time - o What was historical at that time
+- Nothing is ever deleted. - Every change is auditable (why, who, what, and when) - Ideally, you should be able to query the state of the PLM system at any time in the past and see: - o What was current and approved at that time - What was proposed or pending at that time - What was historical at that time

 In the following sections, the reader will see statements to the effect that these objects are subject to change control.
 But the above bullets points hint that change is a fundamental aspect to PLM and must permeate all aspects of product data.
+See section 6, Change Management.

-4 Management Information
+3 Management Information